 This latest wine does not come in a wrapper.
 On the opposite, you might want to flaunt this limited-edition bottle.
 The most recent wine, Jalapeno Noir, is a Pinot Noir produced by Queenston Mile Vineyard in Ontario, Canada’s increasingly common wine production area of Niagara Peninsula.

-The winery’s Pinot Noirs typically cost about $30 in U.S. dollars, and while Taco Bell’s offering would be less costly, closer to $20, the chain isn’t aiming for value.
+Author Note: The winery’s Pinot Noirs typically cost about $30 in U.S. dollars, and while Taco Bell’s offering would be less costly, closer to $20, the chain isn’t aiming for value.
 Aside from the amusing label, Jalapeno Noir is a respectable release.

 Jalapeno wine isn’t the first time Taco Bell has launched a boozy cocktail to accompany everyday menu items.
 The Cantina restaurants debuted in 2018, offering frozen Margaritas and beverages like the Baja Blast slushie with a vodka shot.